-👉 This post was initially written in 2008 and refered to specific software versions.
+👉 This post was initially written in 2008 and referred to specific software versions.
 When tunning your system, always consider which version you are running.
 Information below may be outdated.
 Use it at your own risk.

 This post shows the impact in a production system of imporperly using MySQL indexes.
 At work, our developers made a new release for their search engine using MySQL fulltext indexes, unfortunately they didn’t implement it correctly.